brikis98/yevgeniy-brikman-homepage/_posts/2013-03-14-what-my-grandfather-taught-me-about.md

 from my grandfather.
 It may sound a bit odd at a time like this, but I want to tell you guys what I learned from him about happiness.

-Here’s the thing: my grandfather had a tough life.
+Here's the thing: my grandfather had a tough life.
 He went through war, communism, poverty, emigration, and somehow, he came out the other end happy, kind, and loving.